Do you receive Financial Advice to the Fiduciary Standard of Care or the Suitability standard? It’s important to know!

 The fiduciary standard requires advice to be provided in the best interests of the client including the disclosure of possible conflicts of interest.

 The suitability standard states that a broker only needs to check the suitability of a prospective buyer, based primarily upon financial objectives, current income level and age, in order to complete a commissionable sale of a financial product.
-In a way, when a broker checks the suitability of a potential buyer, they are measuring how much financial product can be sold, not the needs of the investor.
 No disclosure of possible conflicts of interest is required.
 Common differences between the two standards involve trading commissions; for example commissions and incentives paid by mutual fund companies back to the broker dealer.
 These inter-company inducements can create conflicts between the investor’s requirements and the motives of the broker.
 When a company suggests the purchase of a proprietary product, such as a mutual fund or an inventoried security, such as a bond, in the knowledge they will receive a direct and upfront commission, can that suggestion be relied upon to be fair for the advantage of the client?

 WHY SHOULD YOU CARE?